 Korg Minilogue

 A four-voice analog polysynth with an approachable panel and an oscilloscope display that helps you learn synthesis as you go.
-It is a popular first polysynth for good reason.
+It is a popular first polysynth for good reason, and it lands on most shortlists of the best hardware synths for beginners.

 The all-analog signal path gives it a warm, immediate sound, and the panel-per-function layout means there are no menus to dig through.
 It is a strong all-rounder, though four voices and a single oscillator per voice keep it focused rather than sprawling.